-I understand that Dickinson College uses electronic billing (e-bill) as its official billing method for my Student Account, and therefore I am responsible for viewing and paying my Student Account e-bill by the scheduled due date.
-I further understand that failure to review my e-bill does not constitute a valid reason for not paying my bill on time.
-E-bill information is available through your Dickinson Gateway E-Billing and Financial Aid channel. (https://dickinson.edu), scroll to lower left of main page to log in to the Dickinson Gateway to access your secured Dickinson Gateway to view the E-Billing and Financial Aid channel.
+I understand Dickinson College uses electronic billing (e-bill) as its official billing method, and I am responsible for viewing and paying my student account e-bill by the scheduled due date.
+I further understand failure to review my e-bill does not constitute a valid reason for paying my bill after the due date.
+E-bill information is available at www.dickinson.edu (scroll to the bottom of the web page to log into the Gateway).